mteillet/PyVexr/README.md

 ### Thanks
-Thanks to Elsksa for his help and advices concerning OCIO handling Thanks to Sacha Duru for his help regarding pyQt
+Thanks to Dorian Douaud for making the PyVexr Logo Thanks to Elsksa for his help and advices concerning OCIO handling Thanks to Sacha Duru for his help regarding pyQt